knkrn5/Programming-Concepts/oops/oops.md

   **1. Instance Members (Non-static): -** _Non-Static variables and methods are called the Instance members_

   - **In java: -** Technically Static variables and methods CAN be accessed through instances (though it's not recommended style, alway access Static method via class name only.), but static methods CANNOT access instance variables/methods because they don't know which instance.
+  - **In JavaScript**, static variables and methods are not even visible to the instance

   - Instace nested Class: -